Board of Directors

 President

-Zoë Kim (she/her) is a Korean-American storyteller who is passionate about creating art that encourages humanity, compassion, and kindness.
-Originally from Seoul, South Korea, she left home at sixteen to pursue her American dream.
+Zoë Kim (she/her) is first and foremost a Storyteller who is passionate about creating art that encourages humanity, compassion, and kindness.

-As a Writer, her solo show Did You Eat? (밥 먹었니?) showcased a 50-min workshop at 59e59 Theaters in NYC and at Edinburgh Festival Fringe in 2023.
+As a Writer, her solo show, Did You Eat? (밥 먹었니?), received a world premiere production at CHUANG Stage in the fall of 2024, a NYC premiere at The Public Theater in the fall of 2025, and a Texas premiere at Amphibian Stage in the spring of 2026.
 She also wrote screenplays for Phone Call, Meet Me at a Funeral (MMF), Do You Wanna Be White?, and multiple episodes of Blue Match Comedy.

 Chris Yejin